zalando-incubator/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

  * If a pod doesn't fit, changing the instance type will not do anything since the autoscaler will continue using the capacity information from existing nodes.
 Manually starting a node will only help if the new node's name sorts before the other nodes.
- * If node labels or taints are changed, and some of the pods in the cluster use node selectors or affinities, it's possible that the autoscaler will not scale up because the template will pick up the labels or taints from the wrong node.
+ * If node labels or taints are changed, and some pods in the cluster use node selectors or affinities, it's possible that the autoscaler will not scale up because the template will pick up the labels or taints from the wrong node.

 The changes made in the Zalando fork make the scaling logic a lot more predictable.
 If the `--scale-up-cloud-provider-template` option is set, the autoscaler will always use the template constructed